lliehu/reactive-l10n-test-vuejs/README.md

 This will create a Docker container and run `npm install`.

+If Dockerfile has been changed, the image needs to be rebuilt with `docker-compose build`.

 For editing Vue.js code with Visual Studio Code, it is recommended to install the following extensions for that editor:

 * Vetur